 These are general examples only.
 You need to talk with your accountant about your own set of facts.
 Everyone is different.

 Q: Professor Davies, I own a piece of real estate.
 I am going to gift the real estate.
-This is from myself to my Family Trust.
+This is from me to my Family Trust.
 I am the Appointor, Trustee and Specified Beneficiary of the Family Trust.
 The transfer is via a Deed of Gift.
 Surely, you are not suggesting that I have to pay CGT?
 And the Family Trust has to pay stamp duty?

 A: We do not provide any taxation or revenue advice on the Legal Consolidated Deed of Gift.
 We cannot give specific advice because we do not know your individual circumstances.